Highland Park Ready for Jersey Cannabis, Somerville, Morristown Debating

 “Not during business hours,” he joked regarding his use of cannabis.

-Hersh was elected to the Highland Park Borough Council for the first time in 2016, and then resigned to accept an appointment in Governor Phil Murphy’s administration.
-After serving, Hersh became Director, Policy and Advocacy for the Housing and Community Development Network of NJ and retook a seat on the Council.
+Hersh was elected to the Highland Park Borough Council for the first time in 2016 and then resigned to accept an appointment in Governor Phil Murphy’s administration.
+After serving, Hersh became Director of Policy and Advocacy for the Housing and Community Development Network of NJ and retook a seat on the Council.

-PBL Assay Science is looking open a third-party cannabis testing lab in Highland Park.
-Their CEO Robert Pestka, lives in town.
+PBL Assay Science is looking to open a third-party cannabis testing lab in Highland Park.
+Their CEO, Robert Pestka, lives in town.

 Somerville and Morristown Undecided on Allowing Jersey Cannabis Firms